Vector search using n8n and Qdrant was easy

 Internal reviews such as production readiness checklists

-When launching a new service, you can put a checklist or things that need to be complied with on GitHub, and then just provide the Terraform code and tfstate as input to easily run the checks.
+When launching a new service, you can put a checklist and the things that must be complied with on GitHub, and then simply provide the Terrafrom code or tfstate as input to easily check them.

 Internal help desk automation